darksidewalker/dasiwa-wan2.2-master/README.md

 # 🌀 DaSiWa WAN 2.2 Master: Merger & Quantizer (WIP)

 DaSiWa WAN 2.2 Master is a high-performance industrial toolkit designed for merging and quantizing Wan 2.2 (14B) Video Models.
-Specifically engineered for systems with 64GB RAM and NVIDIA Ada (40-series) or Blackwell (50-series) GPUs, it leverages a 55GB RAMDisk to eliminate SSD bottlenecking and maximize tensor throughput.
+Specifically engineered for systems with 64GB RAM and NVIDIA Ada (40-series) or Blackwell (50-series) GPUs.

 ## ✨ Key Features